octave-online/octave-online-server/containers/README.md

 Octave Online Server should run out of the box on Docker Compose without a custom configuration file.
 To customize settings, create a config.hjson file as usual and rebuild the images.

 When creating a custom config.hjson file, do *not* overwrite the various "hostname" and "port" settings for services that run in containers.
 The default settings are required for the Docker containers to talk to each other.
+Additionally, the "unsafe" mode for session.implementation is the only option known to work when the back server is running inside a container.

 Examples of settings that you may want to configure: